 Honey & Co

-Fitzrovia locals are thrilled with their new culinary resident Honey & Co, the Middle Eastern deli/café that specializes in dishes from Palestine, Israel and Lebanon.
-Run by two chefs who formerly worked at acclaimed Ottolenghi and Nopi, Honey & Co is lined in Moroccan tiles, and its delicious menu features salads, falafel and various mezze that are great to share.
+Fitzrovia locals are thrilled with their culinary resident Honey & Co, the Middle Eastern deli/café that specializes in dishes from Palestine, Israel and Lebanon.
+Run by two chefs who formerly worked at acclaimed OOttolenghi and Nopi, Honey & Co is lined in Moroccan tiles, and its delicious menu features salads, falafel and various mezze that are great to share.
 Save room for dessert, which might include blackberry, coconut and pistachio cakes or feta cheesecake with chunks of white peaches and roasted almonds.

 La Petite Maison

 For our table of five, we chose about five starters, five mains and a few desserts.
 We feasted on stuffed Mediterranean vegetables, Niçoise salad, salt-crusted sea bass, succulent veal chops, roast baby chicken with lemon, grilled eggplant with shrimps and my favorite: pissaladière, a carmelized-onion tart with anchovies.
 Normally, I hate anchovies, but in this dish they were sparse enough that I could ignore them and concentrate on the mouth-watering tart.
 Go for the stuffed-pig feeling and finish the meal with some pistachio soufflé and sorbet.
-You only live once.
-Open for lunch and dinner.

-The food is interesting, delicious and beautifully presented.
-With dishes that combine seasonal UK ingredients with specifically Peruvian additions.
+The food is interesting, delicious and beautifully presented, with dishes that combine seasonal UK ingredients with specifically Peruvian additions.
 My starter of braised octopus al olivo, organic white quinoa and pink botija olive bubbles was so yummy that I greedily didn’t share.
 But then again, my friend seemed equally as focused on devouring her duck crudo, algarrobo tree honey, shaved foie gras and ghoa cress.
 Next up was crab with a purple corn reduction, huayro potatoes and red kiwacha.
 My friend loved her halibut with Andean herbs, cancha corn parfait and mirasol alioli.
 And for dessert I polished off a very rich chocolate pudding with mango granita, while my dinner partner went for the dulche de leche ice cream topped off with some beetroot emulsion and Amazonian maca root honey.
 Foodies and non-foodies will be wowed by the cuisine here.

 Plenty of hedge fund bonuses have been spent at this relaunched Mayfair restaurant, which has become the “it” spot under new owner Richard Caring, a fashion magnate who also owns Le Caprice, the Ivy and J. Sheekey.
 Sit at the oval-shaped oyster bar, the see-and-be-seen focal point of this chic seafood eatery, and people watch over a glass of bubbly and some delicious dover sole or stargazy pie.
 Original works by such British artists as Gary Hume, Michael Landy and Fiona Rae adorn the walls.
 And celebrity doorman Sean McDermott (ex-Wolseley gatekeeper and the ultimate thermometer of a restaurant’s hotness) is there to greet and to bid adieu.
 Of course, it doesn’t hurt that its neighbor the Connaught has been gloriously refurbished and that Mount Street has become one of the best shopping streets in the city, with its mix of high-end (Balenciaga, Marc Jacobs, et al) and avant-garde boutiques.

 Presided over by a specially commissioned Damian Hirst installation, Tramshed, in Shoreditch, is worth the trek from central London.
 Launched by restaurant impresario and chef Mark Hix, Tramshed is an exciting departure from the usual upscale Hix restaurants serving seasonal British fare.
 The menu is pared-down: a choice of three appetizers to be shared, then a whole free-range chicken or marbled sirloin steak, as well as a few delectable desserts.
 Tramshed’s location in an airy, light-filled ex-generating station for the old Shoreditch tram line has received much buzz, as has the incredible, original artwork.
-Style and substance are in perfect harmony at Hix’s latest.
+Style and substance are in perfect harmony here.

 Search By Keyword